Eekle/Nesiac/README.md

 # Installation

-Nesiac is very early in development, and supports only Windows (currently).

-It may be installed with pip via:
+Nesiac may be installed with pip via:

 `python -m pip install nesiac`